Tobz4613/DB-management-Service/README.md

 # DB-management-Service
-# PetCarePlus – Setup & Run Instructions (All-In-One Document)
+# PetCarePlus – Setup & Run Instructions

 PetCarePlus is a Node.js, Express, and MySQL application for managing veterinary clinic data.
 This document contains EVERYTHING required to set up the database, configure the environment, install dependencies, start the server, and log in — all in one place.

 --------------------------------------------------------------------

 How to run

 --------------------------------------------------------------------